 If you haven't done so already, we highly recommend that you go somewhere just to watch chickens play around for a while.

 The experience is unmatched in relaxation and entertainment.
 But Capon chickens are somewhat of a question mark when it comes to whether or not we should support the idea.

 There are plenty of people against the practice and some that are for it.
 We hope that you'll be able to make an informed decision on where you stand after reading our article.

-Let’s get right into the world of Capon chickens and what they’re all about, shall we?
+Let's get right into the world of Capon chickens, what kind of chicken is a capon and they're all about, shall we?